ICTMCG/NewsInt/model_readme.md

 ```

 # 📖 Citation
-If you find this respository useful, please cite our paper:
+If you find this repository useful, please cite our paper:

 ```
 @article{wang2025exploring,